-- 24. The high-level principles that Network Rail needs to use when preparing its regulatory accounts are: - (a) Causality.
-Income and costs should be allocated in relation to the activities which cause the income to be earned or the costs to be incurred; - (b) Objectivity.
-The regulatory accounts will be prepared without unduly prejudicing Network Rail or any part of Network Rail or any other entity; - (c) Consistency.
-Where practicable the regulatory accounts should be prepared on a consistent basis from year to year and when there are changes to the Guidelines, Network Rail should restate the previous years regulatory accounts; and - (d) Transparency.
-All the methods used to prepare the regulatory accounts including the methods used to allocate income and costs between each operating route should be transparent. - 25.
-In order to compare Network Rail's performance with the Determination Assumptions, it is necessary for Network Rail to prepare its regulatory accounts on a basis that is consistent with our PR08 determination with the exception of the change to the classification of operating expenditure and maintenance expenditure as discussed in paragraphs 9 to 10 of annex B. This in practice largely means that when preparing the regulatory accounts Network Rail needs to use the accounting policies that it used when preparing its 2006-07 regulatory accounts.
+The high-level principles that Network Rail needs to use when preparing its regulatory financial statements are:

+- (a) Causality.
+Income and costs should be allocated in relation to the activities which cause the income to be earned or the costs to be incurred: - (b) Objectivity.
+The regulatory financial statements will be prepared without unduly prejudicing Network Rail or any part of Network Rail or any other entity; - (c) Consistency.
+Where practicable the regulatory financial statements should be prepared on a consistent basis from year to year and when there are changes to the Guidelines, Network Rail should restate the previous years regulatory financial statements; and - (d) Transparency.
+All the methods used to prepare the regulatory financial statements including the methods used to allocate income and costs between each operating route should be transparent. - In order to compare Network Rail's performance with the Determination Assumptions, it is necessary for Network Rail to prepare its regulatory financial statements on a basis that is consistent with our PR08 determination with the exception of the change to the classification of operating expenditure and maintenance expenditure as discussed in paragraphs 9 to 10 of Annex B. This in practice largely means that when preparing the regulatory financial statements Network Rail needs to use the accounting policies that it used when preparing its 2006-07 regulatory financial statements.